typeable/schematic/README.md

 ## GHC Extensions

-To use this library without any hassle, you should add a few GHC extension either to a module or a cabal file:
+To use this library without any hassle you should add a few GHC extension either to a module or a cabal file:

 ```